chrisy/ptptest/README.md

 > pip install cursesw

-Ubuntu package names:
+If using a system that has packages, you could probably use these commands to installed the required packages:

+Ubuntu:

 > sudo apt-get install -y python-dpkt python-eventlet python-ipy python-urwid

-Fedora package names:
+Fedora:

 > sudo yum install -y python-dpkt python-eventlet python-IPy python-urwid

-FreeBSD port names:
+FreeBSD:

-> devel/py-argparse net/py-dpkt net/py-eventlet net-mgmt/py-ipy devel/py-urwid
+> portmaster devel/py-argparse net/py-dpkt net/py-eventlet net-mgmt/py-ipy devel/py-urwid

+MacOS/X:

+On MacOS/X you can either use pip as above, or if you use MacPorts:

+> sudo port install py27-dpkt py27-eventlet py27-ipy py27-urwid

 ## Running the client.